 "For pure, vacillating stupidity, for superb incompetence to command, for ignorance combined with bad judgement - in short, for the true talent for catastrophe - Elphy Bey stood alone.
 Others abide our question, but Elphy outshines them all as the greatest military idiot of our own or any other day.
 Only he could have permitted the First Afghan War and let it develop to such a ruinous defeat.
 It was not easy: he started with a good army, a secure position,some excellent officers, a disorganised enemy, and repeated opportunities to save the situation.
 But Elphy, with the touch of true genius, swept aside these obstacles with unerring precision, and out of order wrought complete chaos.
 We shall not, with luck, look upon his like again."

-The other contender for "worst disaster in British military history" was, of course, the Japanese capture of Singapore during World War 2.
+The other contender for "worst disaster in British military history" was, of course, the Japanese capture of Singapore during World War 2; which, as fate would have it, occurred nearly a century to the day after Elphinstone's defeat.
 Despite being outnumbered three to one, having overextended its supply line, and going up against an entrenched enemy position, the Japanese utterly dominated the British and Australian forces, who surrendered the entire garrison.
 All in all, 85,000 British/Australian soldiers were killed, wounded, or captured, whereas the Japanese only suffered 4,500 killed and wounded.
 The Japanese proceeded to work the prisoners of war to death to build railways and terrorize the population of Singapore for the next four years.
-Winston Churchill himself called it" "the worst disaster and largest capitulation in British history".
+Winston Churchill himself called it "the worst disaster and largest capitulation in British history".

 Winston Churchill: I put the telephone down.
 I was thankful to be alone.
 In all the war I never received a more direct shock.